jackpck/earning_transcript_agent/README.md

     - push the image: `docker push dockerhub_username/earning_call_agent:latest`
     - on another machine, pull the image: `docker pull dockerhub/earning_call_agent:latest`
     - run the container: use the *To run a docker container* command above
+- To run pytest:
+    - go to root directory, run `python -m pytest -v tests/`.
+Using `python -m` avoids using `python` and `pytest` from different locations